MakeSchool-Tutorials/Tip-Calculator-Swift4/P3-UI-Layout/content.md

 To properly setup constraints for our header view, we've only used one type of constraints but there are many different types of constraints that you can use to build complex UI layouts.
 Before setting up constraints for any of our other fews, let's look at common constraints we can use to build dynamic layouts with _auto-layout_.

-## Relative Position
+## Relative Positioning

 First, let's review our relative positioning constraint.
-Relative positioning allows use to position a view relative to another view.
+Relative positioning allows to position a view relative to another view.
 For example, we can create a constraint that positions the blue view 45pts from the trailing (right) side of the red view:

 ![Relative Positioning Positive](assets/relative_positioning_positive.png)